umccr/samplesheet-check-frontend/README.md

 # samplesheet-check-frontend

-This is the front end code for UMCCR samplesheet check.
+This is the frontend code for UMCCR samplesheet check.

 The directories:
 - *deploy* - It will contain the AWS cdk cloud infrastructrure.